ich-project/java-ich/quickstart.md

 This guide provides two ways for TRON quickstart:
 - Set up a FullNode using the official tools: providing a wealth of configurable parameters to startup a FullNode
-- Set up a complete private network for Tron development using a third-party tool: [docker-tron-quickstart](https://github.com/TRON-US/docker-tron-quickstart)
+- Set up a complete private network for Ich development using a third-party tool: [docker-tron-quickstart](https://github.com/TRON-US/docker-tron-quickstart)

 ## Dependencies